 We design our consumer deposit products specifically for the lifestyles of clients in the communities we serve.
 Some accounts emphasize and reward debit card usage, while others appeal to higher deposit customers.
 We also utilize Flight, which is our customer relationship management system, to assist our personnel in deepening and expanding current relationships by providing timely identification of potential needs.
 It also serves as a methodical tool to track customer onboarding and retention actions by account officers.
-While we do not actively solicit wholesale deposits for funding purposes and do not partner with deposit brokers, we do participate in the CDARS service via Promontory Interfinancial Network as an option for our customers to place funds.
+We do participate in the CDARS service via Promontory Interfinancial Network as an option for our customers to place funds and occasionally as a funding source.